tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 of periodic wideband CQI (i.e., a single value of channel state that is deemed representative of all RBs in use) and inband CQIs (i.e., a set of value representing the channel state for each RB).

-The CQI index to be reported is obtained by first obtaining a SINR measurement and then passing this SINR measurement  the :ref:`Adaptive Modulation and Coding` which will map it to the CQI index.
+The CQI index to be reported is obtained by first obtaining a SINR measurement and then passing this SINR measurement to the `Adaptive Modulation and Coding`_ module which will map it to the CQI index.

 In downlink, the SINR used to generate CQI feedback can be calculated in two different ways: